caiks/WBOT02/README.md

 --|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--
 2.56|2.47|2.61|2.94|3.12|3.13|3.21|3.18|3.24|3.3|3.32|3.37|3.43|3.43|3.47|3.5|3.49|3.54|3.54|3.58|3.47|3.53.7|3.44|3.75|3.64

 There is only a small increase in the lengths of the *underlying* paths compared to *model* 82.
+The higher numbers of *underlying* mean that there will be a larger probablity that some of the *underlying* have long paths.

 Qualitatively, there is no much of an advance over *model* 82, even though the *model* is twice the size and the mean path is 6.5 steps longer.
 These are two representations for *model* 89 -